-That’s why rock concerts and football games have sellout crowds but we often have to pull teeth to fill a church for a parish mission.
-That’s why the king in the parable had a hard time filling his banquet hall.
+That’s why rock concerts and football games have sellout crowds but we often have to pull teeth to fill a church.
+That’s why the king in the parable had a hard time getting his invited guests to fill his banquet hall.

 Be honest.
 Do you see the pursuit of the Kingdom as a joyful romp or as a tiresome chore?
-Do you do the bare minimum or do you grab for all the spiritual gusto you can out of your Christian life?
-Do you make excuses that you’re too tired or too busy when opportunities arise to grow spiritually, or do you make the Kingdom top priority?
+When it comes to your spiritual life, do you do the bare minimum or do you grab for all the gusto you can?
+When opportunities arise to grow spiritually, do you make excuses that you’re too tired or too busy or do you make the Kingdom of God top priority?

 The Catholic tradition speaks of “Seven Deadly Sins.”
 One of the sneakiest and deadliest is often overlooked, which is exactly why it is sneaky and deadly.
 It is called “sloth” or spiritual laziness.

 The symptoms?
 The sloth perceives the kingdom of God to be boring and so can find no energy to pursue it.
 Everything else–work, kids’ soccer games, Superbowl parties, shopping – takes precedence so that the sloth never gets around to seeking God.

 A wise monk once told me that the greatest sin of our sex-saturated, hyperactive culture was not lust but ironically that spiritual laziness called sloth.